Bcrenshaw24/To-Do-List/README.md

 # To-Do
- A simple To-Do list with frontend in mind
+ A simple To-Do list with just front-end code for now